twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TPRINTFONTFORM** – Used when printing anything in the font.
 * **TPRINTGLYPHFORM** – Used when printing a glyph.
 * **TPROGRESSFORM** – Progress window.
 The cursor for this form is **Busy**.
 The default push button is **Cancel**.
 * **TREGISTERFORM** – For unregistered copies of FontCreator, displays a dialog where you can enter the registration code (**Help: Register**).
-This removes the splash screen on startup and enables most features disabled in version 6.0 and newer for unregistered users.
+This removes the splash screen on startup and enables most features disabled in versions 6.0 and 8.0 until 12.0.2539 for unregistered users.
 * **TRESOURCEEDITORDLG** – In old versions only, used when editing resources.
 * **TSELECTCOMPOSITEGLYPHMEMBERFORM** – Used when adding glyph members to a composite glyph.
 The default push button is **OK**.
 * **TSHAREWAREFORM** – For old versions and unregistered copies of FontCreator, displays this notice when pressing **Start** on the splash screen after the trial period is exceeded.
 (Only in old versions)
 * **TSORTGLYPHSFORM** – Used when changing the glyph order within a font.
 The default push button is **OK**.
 * **TSPLASHFORM** – Displays this form on startup when the Reg key is not found.
 The three buttons at the bottom are displayed in random order.
 If the trial period is exceeded, when starting the program five times it displays a random paragraph.
-* **TTIPOFTHEDAYFORM** – Used in old versions and also for newcomers and also in **Help: Tip of the Day**.
+* **TTIPOFTHEDAYFORM** – Used in version 1.0 until 6.0 and also for newcomers and also in **Help: Tip of the Day**.
 FontCreator.tip will be used to display tips.
-On unregistered copies is a button labeled **Register** and in the Help menu is a menu item with the same text.
+On unregistered copies is a button labeled **Register**.
 If removed when not registered, it displays the "Access Violation".
 * **TTRANSFORMFORM** – For simple glyphs only.
 The default push button is **Apply**.
 * **TUNICODERANGEFORM** – Used when specifying the Unicode blocks or ranges encompassed by the font file in the mappings for double-byte platforms.
 The default push button is **OK**.
 * **TUPDATEREMINDERFORM** – Used when the program checks for updates as if **OnStartupShowUpdateReminder** is enabled.
 The default push button is **OK**.